Ketamine Therapy FAQs

 Is ketamine therapy right for me?

-It may be if you’ve struggled with depression, PTSD, anxiety, bipolar depression, anhedonia, or suicidal thoughts that have not improved with traditional treatments.
-Every patient receives a thorough evaluation before beginning care.
+Ketamine may be right for you if you have struggled with depression, PTSD, anxiety, bipolar depression, anhedonia, or suicidal thoughts that have not improved with traditional treatments.
+It may not be appropriate if you have uncontrolled high blood pressure, a history of psychosis or untreated mania, severe liver disease, active ketamine misuse, or are pregnant or breastfeeding.
+Every patient receives a thorough evaluation before we begin — there is no pressure and no obligation after a consultation.

 Ketamine Therapy FAQ – For Therapists